Insper/Embarcados-Avancados/docs-src/Entrega-2.md

     - [Github Classroom]({{entrega_4_classroom}})
     - [Google forms]({{entrega_forms}})

-Nessa entrega iremos ter a mesma funcionalidade que a [Entrega 1](/Entrega1/) porém com o motor sendo acionado pelo NIOS (soft processor).
+In this assignment, we will have the same functionality as [Assignment 1](/Entrega1/), but with the motor being controlled by the NIOS (soft processor).

-Para isso será necessário modificar o projeto criado no tutorial para possuir ao menos mais um periférico PIO (que será responsável por ler os botões).
-Além de adicionar esse novo periférico, nessa entrega iremos aprimorar nosso sistema com:
+For this, it will be necessary to modify the project created in the tutorial to have at least one more PIO peripheral (which will be responsible for reading the buttons).
+In addition to adding this new peripheral, in this assignment we will improve our system with:

-- Periférico JTAG deve gerar interrupção
+- JTAG peripheral must generate an interrupt
-- Periférico PIO que lida com o botão deve gerar interrupção
+- PIO peripheral that handles the button must generate an interrupt
-- Memória de programa separada da de dados
+- Program memory separated from data memory

-Uma vez que o JTAG começa a gerar interrupções não será mais necessário usar o *small driver* do JTAG, lembre de alterar isso no **bsp**.
+Once the JTAG starts generating interrupts, it will no longer be necessary to use the JTAG *small driver*, remember to change this in the **bsp**.

-Comece por ler os botões sem interrupção, uma vez que estiver funcionando, utilize os sites a seguir como referência para implementar interrupção no NIOS:
+Start by reading the buttons without interruption, once it is working, use the following sites as a reference to implement interruption in NIOS:

-Dicas:
+Tips:

 - http://www.johnloomis.org/NiosII/interrupts/interrupt/interrupt.html
 - https://www.altera.com/en_US/pdfs/literature/hb/nios2/n2sw_nii52006.pdf

-## Rubrica
+## Rubric

-??? tip "Entrega - google forms"
+??? tip "Submission - google forms"
     <iframe src="https://docs.google.com/forms/d/e/1FAIpQLSfH7w1wPogmTPI-Vesg1lyC1sn3i7aVDBf8w5le2mImOCjZ8A/viewform?embedded=true" width="700" height="300" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>

 - A
-    - Insira um RTOS no NIOS para fazer o controle da aplicação, **ou**
+    - Insert an RTOS in NIOS to control the application, **or**
-    - Curva de aceleração no motor
+    - Acceleration curve in the motor
 - B
-    - Implementar `VEL` no SWx
+    - Implement `VEL` in SWx
-    - Interrupção na leitura do botão
+    - Interrupt in button reading
 - C
-    - Memória de dados separada da de programa
+    - Data memory separated from program memory
-    - JTAG gerando interrupção.
+    - JTAG generating interrupt.
-    - PIO dedicado a ler botões (SWx) e controlar `EN` e `DIR`
+    - PIO dedicated to reading buttons (SWx) and controlling `EN` and `DIR`
 - D
-    - Entregou somente tutorial
+    - Delivered only the tutorial
 - I
-    - Não entregou nada
+    - Did not deliver anything